wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 			- The first instruction in a Dockerfile must be FROM.
 The FROM instruction specifies an existing image that the following instructions will operate on; this image is called the base image.
 		- -
 		- -
-		- All of the instructions will be executed and committed and a new image returned when we run the docker build command #space
+		- All of the instructions will be executed and committed and a new image returned when we run the docker build command #ñspace
 		- -
 		- -
 		- We’ve used the docker build command to build our new image.
 We’ve specified the -t option to mark our resulting image with a repository and a name, here the jamtur01 repository and the image name static_web.
 I strongly recommend you always name your images to make it easier to track and manage them. #card
 			- $ sudo docker build -t="jamtur01/static_web:v1" .
 		- -
 		- -
-		- The docker run command will open a random port on the Docker host that will connect to port 80 on the Docker container. #space
+		- The docker run command will open a random port on the Docker host that will connect to port 80 on the Docker container. #ñspace
 		- -
 		- -
 		- What is WORKDIR used for in Dockerfile? #card